-Medications allowed under certain conditions Condition Selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) Treatment regimen has been stable for at least 4 weeks prior to Visit 1 (Screening) and not altered during the Screening Period and does not exceed the maximum recommended dose Intranasal corticosteroids, intranasal antihistamines or combination thereof Administered at constant dose and dosing regimen for at least 7 days prior to Visit 1 (Screening) and during the Screening Period
+Medications allowed under certain conditions Condition Selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) Treatment regimen has been stable for at least four weeks prior to Visit 1 and not altered during the Screening Period and does not exceed the maximum recommended dose Intranasal corticosteroids, intranasal antihistamines or combination thereof Administered at constant dose and dosing regimen for at least 7 days prior to Visit 1 (Screening) and during the Screening Period

-Subjects requiring the medications presented in Table 4 are prohibited from participating in this study.
+Subjects requiring the following medications are prohibited from this study (Table 4).
 Subjects who recently discontinued use of these medications may be considered for study enrollment providing they have met the minimum washout period prior to Visit 1 (Screening).
-These medications are prohibited throughout the course of the study, and, should a subject require use of any of the listed medications, the subject should be discontinued from the study.
+These medications are prohibited throughout the course of the study, and, should a subject require use of any of the listed medications, they should be discontinued.